-(a) Defined contribution plan
+(a) Defined contribution plans

-For defined contribution plan, the contributions are recognised as pension expenses when they are due on an accrual basis.
+For defined contribution plans, the contributions are recognised as pension expenses when they are due on an accrual basis.
+Prepaid contributions are recognised as an asset to the extent of a cash refund or a reduction in the future payments.

-(b) Defined benefit plan
+(b) Defined benefit plans

-- i.
-Net obligation under a defined benefit plan is defined as the present value of an amount of pension benefits that employees will receive on retirement for their services with the Company in current period or prior periods.
+i.
+Net obligation under a defined benefit plan is defined as the present value of an amount of pension benefits that employees will receive on retirement for their services with the Group in current period or prior periods.
 The liability recognised in the balance sheet in respect of defined benefit pension plans is the present value of the defined benefit obligation at the balance sheet date less the fair value of plan assets.
 The net defined benefit obligation is calculated annually by independent actuaries using the projected unit credit method.
-The rate used to discount is determined by using interest rates of government bonds (at the balance sheet date) instead.
+The rate used to discount is determined by using interest rates of high-quality corporate bonds that are denominated in the currency in which the benefits will be paid, and that have terms to maturity approximating to the terms of the related pension liability; when there is no deep market in high-quality corporate bonds, the Group uses interest rates of government bonds (at the balance sheet date) instead.

-- ii.
-Remeasurement arising on the defined benefit plan are recognised in other comprehensive income in the period in which they arise and are recorded as retained earnings.
+ii.
+Remeasurement arising on defined benefit plans are recognised in other comprehensive income in the period in which they arise and are recorded as retained earnings.

-C. Employees' compensation and directors' remuneration
+C. Employees' compensation and directors' and supervisors' remuneration

-Employees' compensation and directors' remuneration are recognised as expenses and liabilities, provided that such recognition is required under legal or constructive obligation and those amounts can be reliably estimated.
+Employees' compensation and directors' and supervisors' remuneration are recognised as expense and liability, provided that such recognition is required under legal or constructive obligation and those amounts can be reliably estimated.
 Any difference between the resolved amounts and the subsequently actual distributed amounts is accounted for as changes in estimates.
 If employee compensation is paid by shares, the Company calculates the number of shares based on the closing price at the previous day of the board meeting resolution.

-(21) Employee share-based payment
+(22) Employee share-based payment

 For the equity-settled share-based payment arrangements, the employee services received are measured at the fair value of the equity instruments granted at the grant date, and are recognised as compensation cost over the vesting period, with a corresponding adjustment to equity.
-The fair value of the equity instruments granted shall reflect the impact of market vesting conditions and non-market vesting conditions.
+The fair value of the equity instruments granted shall reflect the impact of market vesting conditions and non-vesting conditions.
 Compensation cost is subject to adjustment based on the service conditions that are expected to be satisfied and the estimates of the number of equity instruments that are expected to vest under the non-market vesting conditions at each balance sheet date.
-And ultimately, the amount of compensation cost recognised is based on the number of equity instruments that eventually vest.
+Ultimately, the amount of compensation cost recognised is based on the number of equity instruments that eventually vest.

-(22) Income tax
+(23) Income tax